imakn0907/SGD_with_decaying/README.md

 Figure 4: Number of iterations needed for SGD with (Constant), (Decay 1), (Decay 2), (Decay 3), and (Decay 4) to achieve a test accuracy of 0.9 versus batch size (WideResNet-28-10 on CIFAR-10)

 We trained not only ResNet-18 but also WideResNet-28-10 on CIFAR-10 dataset.
-The stopping condition and value of hyperparameters are the same as our paper.
+The stopping condition and value of hyperparameters used in training WideResNet-28-10 are the same as ones used in training ResNet-18.